 I am beginning my sophomore year in college.
 Last year, I was disappointed to not become friendly with any women.
 I have been back a week and I'm looking to turn my situation around.
 I would like to start dating once and for all.
 Any suggestions?

 — More for the Sophomore

 Dear More for the Sophomore,

 It seems that you need suggestions not only on how to date women, but also on ways to build relationships, including friendships, with women.
 Fortunately, successful dating ideas are quite similar to making friends with women (or anyone).
 It is the building of a relationship that is significant — asking questions, learning about someone else, and letting the other person learn about you.
-Since you are looking for dating techniques, you should know that there is no consistently successful way to meet people you are interested in or to "date."
+Since you are looking for dating techniques, keep in mind that there is no consistently successful way to meet people you are interested in or to "date."
 Risk is involved whenever you initiate an activity, suggest a cup of coffee, or ask to see someone on a date.
 Since you are interested in dating, you may want to think about how willing you are to take risks and put yourself "out there."

 As for meeting people, on-campus, you may meet people with similar interests through clubs, study groups, classes, religious organizations, school sponsored occasions, events within your major, and extracurricular activities.
 These all provide opportunities to meet and get to know people, both men and women.
 Off-campus, standing in line at the bank, grocery store, library, and cafe or restaurant all provide opportunities to meet people and talk with them while waiting.